utkarsh-iiita/webapp/README.md

     - `cache` for the Redis cache.

     Frequently used commands:
-    - To run Drizzle Studio (visual editor for the database):
+    - To run Prisma Studio (visual editor for the database):
       ```bash
       docker compose exec webapp sh -c "npm run db:studio"
       ```